iyobo/jollofjs/readme.md

 * GeoLocations

-Right now, the app you created has only one model `User`.
+Right now, the app you just created has 3 direct models `User`.

 See the [Jollof docs](http://jollofjs.com) for how to work with Models.